HOLOGRAPHICpizza/explodeintosharks/README.txt

 Permission was received from the creator of the shark model to redistribute it with this addon.

 The code is released under the MIT License.

+This addon is released on the Garry's Mod Workshop at: http://steamcommunity.com/sharedfiles/filedetails/?id=124240298